JLi2007/Moodify/README.md

 # Welcome to Moodify
+# Initially a hackathon project but I'm adding extra features and fixing the errors

 Moodify, a web-app build from reactjs, compiles your mood and generates Spotify playlists with knowledge to such info.
 ## Roadmap